BreuerLab/wind-tunnel-Control-Daq/Flapperoo/Force Transducer/README.txt

 File Structure
 -------------------------------------------------------------------------------

-11_3_2022 Test >

-	Data files from test run on November 3rd 2022.
-Look for descriptions below of files with the same name.
-The test run later in November limited the voltage range of the DAQ to +/- 5V in an attempt to improve the resolution of the digitization of the analog signal.
-This change did lead to improvements for larger masses, but seemed to be a detriment for smaller masses.

 Calibration Files >
 	FT43242 Calibration Certificate and Accuracy Report.pdf
 		Information about 10V calibration.
 The 10V calibration allows